-A student cooperative is a corporation owned and operated by the students.
-The idea behind a student corporation is to give students the freedom to manage and operate their own businesses.
+A student cooperative is corporation owned and operated by the students.
+The idea behind students the freedom to manage and operate their own businesses necessary needs of a student corporation.

 The student's corporation concept is assured in realm of Higher Education especially for Business Majors.
 The student's corporation would also provide internship for students with money will help fund projects and